Hostage15/my-app/README.md

 npm install -g @angular/cli
 ```

-The npm start command builds (compiles TypeScript and copies assets) the application into dist/, watches for changes to the source files, and runs lite-server on port 3000.

-Shut it down manually with Ctrl-C.

 ## Run and test

 cd to the project's directory

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Shut it down manually with `Ctrl-C`.

 ## Build